bugg-resources/.github/profile/README.md

 ## Credits

-The Bugg project was founded and is managed by [Sarab Sethi](https://profiles.imperial.ac.uk/sarab.sethi) (Imperial College London).
-Technical development has been undertaken by Monad Gottfried Ltd, UP Creative, and JBOTS Ltd.
+The Bugg project was founded and is led by [Sarab Sethi](https://profiles.imperial.ac.uk/sarab.sethi) (Imperial College London).
+Technical development has been undertaken by Monad Gottfried, UP Creative, and JBOTS.